-• The class readings comprise peer-reviewed journal articles and/or book selections (i.e. chapters).
+- The class readings comprise peer-reviewed journal articles and/or book selections (i.e. chapters).
 In total, you will be responsible for roughly 600 pages of reading over 15 weeks, which averages out at ~40 pages per week.
 In my experience, the average undergraduate student can read 10 pages per hour.
 This means that on average you are committing to roughly 4 hours of reading per week.
 The major caveat here is that the reading is not distributed evenly across the syllabus.
-Budget your time accordingly.

-- In order to make the reading manageable, I have added two 'catch up'/'read ahead' days in Week 6 (W, F).
-There will be no lectures on these days, and no additional readings.
-My expectation is that you use these days to do readings for the class; these are not days without work. - A good chunk of the page count comes from the reading for Week 9 and 10 - Rosa Luxemburg's celebrated The Accumulation of Capital.
+Budget your time accordingly. - A good chunk of the page count comes from the reading for Week 9 and 10 Rosa Luxemburg's celebrated The Accumulation of Capital.
 The good news is that I lecture about the reading directly for three days.
 In my experience, students have very few problems with Luxemburg in the wake of those lectures. - I will review reading strategies and expectations during the first lecture.
 This is a very important lecture. - I will post PDF copies of all the readings on Carmen. - My biggest advice with respect to the readings is to make use of the internet while you read, for example to look up words you don't understand or read quickly on specific events.
 Wikipedia is a good place to go for help while you're reading. - Please visit with me or the TA during office hours to review the readings if the material is unclear or if further references are desired.